zosealge/RPG/README.md

 - maps can be only 100x100 (possible more in the future)
 - map data is YYY XXX ASCII_CHAR - 001 001 035

-# TODO
+# HISTORY

+v0.2:
+- init version

+v0.3:
+- basic gameloop and map read and map re-initialization works correctly
+- added colorful animations

+v0.3.1:
-- map editor
+- added map editor (v0.0.1) with basic functionality
-- proper map header (reading player start position and enemies start positions)
+- new map read/write format has read/draw bug that holds gameloop (cpu time to measure)
+- player spawning x,y from map, enemy spawns x,y from map (only enemy 1 and 2 at the moment)
+-